Member-Managed and Manager-Managed LLC

 Member-Managed LLCs

-Pros and Cons of Member-Managed LLCs
+Advantages and Disadvantages of Member-Managed LLCs

 Pros